FahasBasil/Gemini-chatApp/README.md

-This is a Simple Chatapp, developed using React JS , Tailwind CSS and by Gemini API Checkout Gemini https://gemini-chat-app-eta.vercel.app/
+This is a Simple AI Chatapp, developed using React JS , Tailwind CSS and by Gemini API Checkout Gemini https://gemini-chat-app-eta.vercel.app/